Bill's Website

 About

 Bill Sofer held faculty positions at Johns Hopkins University for ten years and at Rutgers University for 28.
 He taught Developmental Biology at Hopkins and Genetics at Rutgers.
 He’s the author of a book on genetic engineering, and four self published works: “Giants of Genetics”, “Cancer Immunotherapy: Basic Biology”, “Clones and Stem Cells: Past, Present and Potential”, and “Three to One: How Gregor Mendel Failed”, all of which are available as ebooks and as paperbacks.
 Over a twenty-plus year career working with fruit flies, he published some 30 research articles.
-He is currently retired and resides in Austin, Texas with his wife, Gail, of over 55 years.
+He is currently retired and resides in Austin, Texas with his wife, Gail.
+They’ve been married for close to 60 years and have two sons and three grandsons.